tranquil-tr0/get/README.md

 ```sh
 rm /usr/local/bin/get
 ```
-You should also delete the json file in ~/.local/share/get/
+You should also delete the json file in `~/.local/share/get/`

+## How do I use this?
+You can learn more about each command by running `--help` - for example:
+`get --help`
+`get install --help`
+`get update --help`

+## Contributing
+feel free to file issues and PRs

 ---
 built with go and conda